 4. Position baby’s chin over the blockage

-When nursing your baby, position him/her so that it’s chin is over the blockage.
+When nursing your baby, position him/her so that it’s chin is over the clogged milk duct.

 This position can help suck the blockage out.

 5. Husband try to nurse block out